Codeplain-ai/plain2code_client/README.md

 For example application how to implement task manager in Plain see [example-task-manager](https://github.com/Codeplain-ai/example-task-manager) repository.

+### SaaS Connectors

+For example application how to implement SaaS connectors in Plain see [example-saas-connectors](https://github.com/Codeplain-ai/example-saas-connectors) repository.

 ## Prerequisites

 For now you need to bring your own LLM (Anthropic Claude) API key to use Codeplain API.
 Please contact Codeplain.ai support at support@codeplain.ai to have the hash of your Anthropic Claude API key added to the list of authorized API keys.